solus-project/brisk-menu/README.md

  - Efficient, useful searching with prioritised listings
  - Modular backend design split from the frontend, allowing new backends in future (hint: the frontend is not tied to `.desktop` files)
+ - Context menus for `.desktop` actions (incognito mode, etc.)
+ - Pin shortcuts to the `Favourites` backend and directly to the desktop using the context menu (unpin too!)
  - Configurable label (hide/text)
  - Automatically adapt to vertical panels
  - Automatically reload